-Carol Levers was born in Johannesburg, South Africa, and grew up under the Apartheid Regime.
-Her family filed for political asylum and immigrated to the U.S. in 1989.
-It was then that she began volunteering part-time at the West Wyandotte Library in Kansas City, KS.
-Carol attended the Kansas City, KS Community College and completed her Associate’s degree in 1993.
-She transferred to Park University, where she obtained her Bachelor of Science in Human Resources Management, then later obtained her Master’s in Library Science from Emporia State University in 2001.
-In the meantime, on March 2, 1992, political asylum was granted.
-A year later, the INS issued her family permanent residence, and on November 2, 1998, Carol applied for U.S. citizenship.
-In August of 1999, she passed the Naturalization Exam and one month later was sworn in as United States Citizen.
-Carol represents Wyandotte County on the Northeast Kansas Library System’s (NEKLS) Executive Board and serves on many other local and statewide boards.
-Carol helped write a grant for “Emporia Diversity Initiative: Matching Recruitment with Retention Strategies,” for which they received $857,754 designed to recruit, train and retain local minority library staff and students for library service in Kansas, Colorado and Oregon.
-So far, 42 students have graduated.
-Carol received the “I Love My Librarian Award” in 2008 in New York City, hosted by Carnegie Corporation of New York.
-In 2010, she became the first woman and person of color to become the Director of Libraries for the Kansas City, Kansas Public Library system.
-She was inducted into the KCKCC’s Mid-America Education Hall of Fame.
-She manages five public libraries.
-A fleet of 3 mobile libraries and 48 school libraries and reports to the USD# 500 School Board as well as the Wyandotte County Library Board.
+Levers represents Wyandotte County on the Northeast Kansas Library System’s Executive Board, and serves on many other local and statewide boards.
+She helped write a grant for the ‘Emporia Diversity Initiative: Matching Recruitment with Retention Strategies’, for which the body received some $860,000.00, all of it designed to recruit, train and retain local minority library staff and students for library service in Kansas, Colorado and Oregon.
+Thus far, 42 students have graduated on the programme.
+Levers received the I Love My Librarian Award in 2008 in New York City, where she was hosted by the Carnegie Corporation of New York.
+In 2010, she became the first woman and person of colour to become the director of libraries for the Kansas City, Kansas Public Library system.
+Inducted into the Mid-America Education Hall of Fame of the Kansas City Kansas Community College, Levers manages five public libraries, a fleet of 3 mobile libraries and 48 school libraries.

 Christian Robinson is a 2016 Caldecott Honoree and also received a Coretta Scott King Illustrator Honour for his art in Last Stop on Market Street by Matt de la Peña.
 Leo: A Ghost Story, illustrated by Robinson and written by Mac Barnett, was named a 2015 New York Times Best Illustrated Children’s Book of the Year.
 His Josephine: The Dazzling Life of Josephine Baker, written by Patricia Hruby Powell, garnered too many awards to mention.
 Based in San Francisco, Robinson is also an animator and has worked with The Sesame Street Workshop and Pixar Animation Studios.
-Christian will work with talented new illustrators at the SABF 2017 thereby assisting us in developing much-needed black illustrators for the industry.
+He will work with talented new illustrators at SABF 2017, thereby assisting us in developing much-needed black illustrators for the industry.

 Clyde Beech is a comic book colourist, digital painter and art director.
-He loves comics, gaming and pop culture and is known on the scene as a champion of local comics.
+He loves comics, gaming and pop culture, and is known on the scene as a champion of local comics.
 He is also an avid martial artist.
-As part of Team Kwezi, Clyde will bring a crazy kind of fun element to the Comic Book Writing workshop for young adults.
+As part of Team Kwezi, Clyde will bring a crazy kind of fun element to the Comic-book Writing workshop for young adults.

 Craig Higginson is an internationally acclaimed playwright and novelist who lives in Johannesburg.
 His plays have been performed and produced in many theatres and festivals around the world, including the National Theatre in London, the Royal Shakespeare Company, the Traverse Theatre and the Trafalgar Studios in London’s West End.
 His novels include Last Summer (published by Mercure de France in 2017), The Landscape Painter and The Dream House (published by Mercure de France in 2016).
 Craig has won several awards, including the Sony Gold Award for the Best Radio Drama in the UK, an Edinburgh Fringe First, the UJ Award for South African Literature in English (twice) and the Naledi Award for Best South African play.
 He is currently under commission with Headlong and The Ink Factory (John le Carre’s production company) to adapt Le Carre’s novel The Mission Song into a play in the UK.
-His new novel The White Room will be published in 2018.
+His new novel, The White Room, will be published in 2018.
 He is currently completing his PhD in Creative Writing at Wits.
 Craig will talk about the art of adaption at the SABF in September.

 Fiona Melrose was born in Johannesburg but has spent the majority of her adult life in the UK.
 Philip Jackson on Radio 4’s Opening Lines read Fiona’s short story The Fox.
 She tweets as @PaperCutPrint, is a Contributing Editor at Bookanista.com and a reviewer and contributor for WritersHub.
 She has thankfully returned to Johannesburg and will share her particular love story about this vibrant African city with SABF audiences.